metio/terraform-provider-k8s/docs/data-sources/storage_k8s_io_volume_attachment_v1_manifest.md

 - `attacher` (String) attacher indicates the name of the volume driver that MUST handle this request.
 This is the name returned by GetPluginName().
 - `node_name` (String) nodeName represents the node that the volume should be attached to.
 - `source` (Attributes) VolumeAttachmentSource represents a volume that should be attached.
-Right now only PersistenVolumes can be attached via external attacher, in future we may allow also inline volumes in pods.
+Right now only PersistentVolumes can be attached via external attacher, in the future we may allow also inline volumes in pods.
 Exactly one member can be set. (see [below for nested schema](#nestedatt--spec--source))

 <a id="nestedatt--spec--source"></a>
 ### Nested Schema for `spec.source`